mrx7014/SSH-KaliLinux/README.md

 - For Linux **Remmina** is installed already on ubuntu, if it not installed check this website **https://remmina.org/how-to-install-remmina/**

+- You can use RVNC Viewer on Linux too, See <a href="https://www.realvnc.com/en/connect/download/viewer/linux/">This</a>
 ____________

-- Then Type this ip in VNC Viewer
+- Enter this ip in your VNC Viewer

 ```sh
 127.0.0.1:5900